 As previously discussed in the start-up section of this manual, the sensor must be given time to stabilize.
 Power should be turned on at least one hour before trying to zero the system.
+If a new sensor that was not on a keeper is installed it will take 24 hours.
 The sensor must be connected to the powered monitor for the sensor to stabilize.
 The chemistry module does not have to be operating at this time, but a better zero will result if the entire system is running.
 Establishing a stable zero is critical to the proper operation of the monitor.
 The only procedure required before zeroing is the selection of the operating range as described in item 3 of the CONFIGURATION section.
 The keyboard must be UNLOCKED to complete the zeroing procedure described below.